MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/security/defender-identity/placeholder.md

 ms.lasthandoff: 05/19/2021
 ms.locfileid: "52572808"
 ---
-# <a name="placeholder-topic-to-create-the-folder-in-master-to-be-deleted"></a>Tópico do espaço reservado para criar a pasta em master-to-excluído
+# <a name="placeholder-topic-to-create-the-folder-in-master-to-be-deleted"></a>Tópico de espaço reservado para criar a pasta no mestre a ser excluída